octo-technology/OpenTezos/docs/michelson/smart-contracts.md

 The **code** of the smart contract is a sequence of Michelson instructions separated by semi-colons `;`.

-We will delve into this more deeply in the code portion of the "instructions" section.
+We will delve into this more deeply in the code portion of the "instructions" and "tutorial" sections.

-## Address and balance
+## Deployment - Address and balance

 In order to be accessible to anyone on the Tezos network, a smart contract must be deployed.
 This deployment phase is called **origination**.